whipowill/wow-acore-mod-nerf-herder/RAIDS.md

 # Dungeon & Raid Nerfs

 This is about solving bosses that I can't defeat due to playing solo, or due to having a team of imbecile robots who don't know when it's time to duck and cover.
-It's my way of removing the advanced mechanics so I can progress.
+It's my way of removing advanced mechanics so I can progress.

 I'm playing w/ [AutoBalance](https://github.com/azerothcore/mod-AutoBalance), [NPCBots](https://github.com/trickerer/AzerothCore-wotlk-with-NPCBots), and [Vanilla Naxx](https://github.com/sogladev/mod-vanilla-naxxramas) mods.
 While AutoBalance does 90% of the work in scaling enemy mobs, there are mechanical issues not addressed by AutoBalance.